Pycomet-zz/escrow-service-bot/README.md

 - Japanese Yen (JPY)
 - The Swiss Franc (CHF)

-With an affiliate program being part of the structure, administrators of different Telegram Group platforms are also able to use the [Broker Service Bot](https://github.com/Pycomet/broker-service-bot) in conducting save and fast business transactions within their groups smoothly, with each transaction being completed secured and easily traceable.
+With an affiliate program being part of the structure, administrators of different Telegram Group platforms are also able to use the [Escrow Service Bot](https://github.com/Pycomet/escrow-service-bot) in conducting save and fast business transactions within their groups smoothly, with each transaction being completed secured and easily traceable.
 Also, each registered group admin is entitled to a charge on every trade carried out by the group members.

 ### Ideal Users